-5.3 SYSTEM SETUP
+5.3 SYSTEM SETUP 5 SETTINGS

-- BREAKER 1 FUNCTION: Set to "Enable" to allow the operation of any breaker control feature. - BREAKER1 PUSH BUTTON CONTROL: Set to "Enable" to allow faceplate push button operations. - BREAKER 1 NAME: Assign a user-defined name (up to 6 characters) to the breaker.
-This name will be used in flash messages related to Breaker No. 1. - BREAKER 1 MODE: Selects "3-pole" mode, where all breaker poles are operated simultaneously, or "1-pole" mode where all breaker poles are operated either independently or simultaneously. - BREAKER 1 OPEN: Selects an operand that creates a programmable signal to operate an output relay to open Breaker No. 1. - BREAKER 1 CLOSE: Selects an operand that creates a programmable signal to operate an output relay to close Breaker No. 1. - BREAKER 1 ΦA/3-POLE: Selects an operand, usually a contact input connected to a breaker auxiliary position tracking mechanism.
+- BREAKER1(2) PUSH BUTTON CONTROL: Set to "Enable" to allow faceplate push button operations. - BREAKER 1(2) NAME: Assign a user-defined name (up to 6 characters) to the breaker.
+This name will be used in flash messages related to Breaker No. 1. - BREAKER 1(2) MODE: Selects "3-pole" mode, where all breaker poles are operated simultaneously, or "1-pole" mode where all breaker poles are operated either independently or simultaneously. - BREAKER 1(2) OPEN: Selects an operand that creates a programmable signal to operate an output relay to open Breaker No. 1. - BREAKER 1(2) CLOSE: Selects an operand that creates a programmable signal to operate an output relay to close Breaker No. 1. - BREAKER 1(2) ΦA/3-POLE: Selects an operand, usually a contact input connected to a breaker auxiliary position tracking mechanism.
 This input can be either a 52/a or 52/b contact, or a combination the 52/a and 52/b contacts, that must be programmed to create a logic 0 when the breaker is open.
 If BREAKER 1 MODE is selected as "3-Pole", this setting selects a single input as the operand used to track the breaker open or closed position.
-If the mode is selected as "1-Pole", the input mentioned above is used to track phase A and settings BREAKER 1 ΦB and BREAKER 1 ΦC select operands to track phases B and C, respectively. - BREAKER 1 ΦB: If the mode is selected as 3-pole, this setting has no function.
-If the mode is selected as 1-pole, this input is used to track phase B as above for phase A. - BREAKER 1 ΦC: If the mode is selected as 3-pole, this setting has no function.
-If the mode is selected as 1-pole, this input is used to track phase C as above for phase A. - BREAKER 1 EXT ALARM: Selects an operand, usually an external contact input, connected to a breaker alarm reporting contact. - BREAKER 1 ALARM DELAY: Sets the delay interval during which a disagreement of status among the three pole position tracking operands will not declare a pole disagreement, to allow for non-simultaneous operation of the poles. - MANUAL CLOSE RECAL1 TIME: Sets the interval required to maintain setting changes in effect after an operator has initiated a manual close command to operate a circuit breaker. - BREAKER 1 OUT OF SV: Selects an operand indicating that Breaker No. 1 is out-of-service. - BKR XCBR SBO TIMEOUT: The Select-Before-Operate timer specifies an interval from the receipt of the Breaker Control Select signal (pushbutton USER 1 on the relay faceplate) until the automatic de-selection of the breaker, so that the breaker does not remain selected indefinitely.
-This setting is active only if BREAKER PUSHBUTTON CONTROL is "Enabled".
+If the mode is selected as "1-Pole", the input mentioned above is used to track phase A and settings BREAKER 1 ΦB and BREAKER 1 ΦC select operands to track phases B and C, respectively. - BREAKER 1(2) ΦB: If the mode is selected as 3-pole, this setting has no function.
+If the mode is selected as 1-pole, this input is used to track phase B as above for phase A. - BREAKER 1(2) ΦC: If the mode is selected as 3-pole, this setting has no function.
+If the mode is selected as 1-pole, this input is used to track phase C as above for phase A. - BREAKER 1(2) EXT ALARM: Selects an operand, usually an external contact input, connected to a breaker alarm reporting contact. - BREAKER 1(2) ALARM DELAY: Sets the delay interval during which a disagreement of status among the three pole position tracking operands will not declare a pole disagreement, to allow for non-simultaneous operation of the poles. - MANUAL CLOSE RECAL1 TIME: Sets the interval required to maintain setting changes in effect after an operator has initiated a manual close command to operate a circuit breaker. - BREAKER 1(2) OUT OF SV: Selects an operand indicating that Breaker No. 1 is out-of-service. - UCA XCBR1(2) PwrSupSt0: Selects a FlexLogic[TM] operand to provide a value for the UCA XCBR1(2) PwrSupSt bit 0 data item. - UCA XCBR1(2) PresSt: Selects a FlexLogic[TM] operand to provide a value for the UCA XCBR1(2) PresSt data item. - UCA XCBR1(2) TrpCoil: Selects a FlexLogic[TM] operand to provide a value for the UCA XCBR1(2) TrpCoil data item. - BKR XCBR SBO TIMEOUT: The Select-Before-Operate timer specifies an interval from the receipt of the UCA Breaker Control Select signal until the automatic de-selection of the breaker, so that the breaker does not remain selected indefinitely.
+This setting applies only to UCA SBO operation.

-Figure 5-12: DUAL BREAKER CONTROL SCHEME LOGIC
+Figure 5-15: DUAL BREAKER CONTROL SCHEME LOGIC